aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

         -   [ ] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: Fulfilling this counts for 28 also

-30. Use `knitr` and quarto to produce an APA7 formatted 1-click PDF manuscript
+30. Use `knitr` and quarto to produce an APA7 formatted 1-click PDF manuscript, just need separate instances

     1. Produces a PDF output that is formatted in APA7 style
     2. PDF includes all necessary elements (e.g., title page, abstract, body, references)